PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

-So, depending on your believe and prior support for your hypothesis and data you should get at least 59-63 correct responses from a 100 trials to claim existence of the effects.
+So, depending on your believe and prior support for your hypothesis and data you should get at least 59-63 correct responses from a 100 trials to claim the existence of the effects.
 Someone could rephrase above observation that to achieve significant performance you needed an effect size of 9-13 correspondingly for those two levels of significance.

 .. exercise::

-  Plot a curve of "effect size" (number of correct predictions above chance-level) vs number of trials at significance level of 0.05 for a range of trial numbers from 4 to 1000.
+  Plot a curve of *effect sizes* (number of correct predictions above chance-level) vs a number of trials at significance level of 0.05 for a range of trial numbers from 4 to 1000.
 Plot %-accuracy vs number of trials for the same range in a separate plot.
 TODO

+.. nsamples = np.arange(4, 1000, 2)
+.. effect_sizes = [ceil(binom(n,0.5).isf(0.05) + 1 - n/2) for n in nsamples]
+.. pl.plot(nsamples, effect_sizes)
+.. pl.figure()
+.. pl.plot(nsamples, 0.5 + effect_sizes / nsamples)
+.. pl.ylabel

 .. commentTODO::